top of page

 • Integrated AI use cases to simplify symptom tracking and routine healthcare tasks.

-• Project in exploratory phase with planned user testing for experiential validation.
+• Planned user testing for experiential validation.

 • Demonstrated technical proficiency in product design, with a focus on healthcare technology and healthcare UX.